Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

 # 8 Python integration
-Mojo allows us to leverage the huge Python ecosystem of libraries and tools.
+Mojo's long-term goal is to become a superset of Python.
+It allows us already to leverage the huge Python ecosystem of libraries and tools.
 You can use Python for what it's good at, especially graph plotting and GUIs and for things that do not yet exist or are more difficult to rewrite in Mojo.
 That way, a Python project can be gradually migrated to Mojo.